johnmontero/docker-elixir/README.md

 # Elixir Image

-Docker Image for Elixir built with Alpine Edge
+Docker Image for Elixir built with Alpine 3.11